 My daughter’s hands were folded tightly in her lap and her little eyes were squinched shut.
 Her sweet little lisping prayer finished our family worship for the evening.
-This was our family worship evening ritual for many years as our kids were growing up.
+Our daughters knew that every night we would do something a little different with a new idea for family worship.

-If you need some ideas to make your family worship meaningful with kids, you can start with these 7 simple Family Worship Ideas with Kids.
+If you need help with some ideas for family worship for kids to make your evening worship meaningful for your children, start with these 7 simple family worship ideas with kids.

 You may be wondering how to start having family worship with your kids or what to do for family worship.
-Planning family worship ideas for kids can seem overwhelming when you are starting out but keep reading for a few simple ideas.
+Finding new ideas for family worship for kids can seem overwhelming when you are starting out but keep reading for a few simple ideas.

 Family Worship Time Should be Age Appropriate

 If you have very young children, family worship should be short and relatable to their little minds and hearts.
 Sings some action songs, read a story while you snuggle, and teach them to pray.
 If you have a toddler, your family worship may only last 5-6 minutes, but as you practice this routine and make it a habit, your child’s attention span will grow.